 In previous researches, it has been shown that the interaction between analyte and sensing interface of a nanopore as well as the steric effect both dominant the sensitivity.
-The confined space in a nanopore enhances the weak interaction force including the H-bond, van der Waal force, the electrostatic force so as to enhance the single molecule probing capability.
-A series of Aerolysin nanopore e.g. K238E,19 K238F,20 K238G,20 R282G,21 Q212R,21 N226Q,21 K238C,22 K238Y,22 and other Aerolysin nanopores23 are designed to allow the discrimination of single nucleotide, single amino acid and even peptide at single molecule level.
+The confined space in a nanopore enhances the weak interaction force including the H-bond, van der Waal force, the electrostatic force so as to improve the single molecule probing capability.
+By testing with model nucleotide segment (dA4), the residence time with prominent mutants such as K238E and K238G are 20 and 50 times longer than the WT, generating higher sensitivity.
+Nonetheless, during the statistical analysis process, the scatter distribution demonstrating the population of the two heteronucleotide oligonucleotides overlapped heavily suggesting the inefficient sensing ability of previous reported mutants (denoted as S, correlates to the half-peak width following previous protocol).
+Therefore, it is challenged for aerolysin nanopore to discriminate the mixture of more types of lesion units at different positions of a heteronucleotide.
+So far, a series of Aerolysin nanopore e.g. K238E, K238F, K238G, R282G, Q212R, N226Q,

-By testing with model nucleotide segment (dA4), the residence time in K238E and K238G are 20 and 50 times longer than the WT, inducing higher sensitivity.
-With such better performance, the K238G successfully discriminated the methylated cytosine in a mixed hetero-nucleotide segment unlabeled.
-Nonetheless, during the analysis process, the scatter distribution demonstrating the population of the two substrates overlapped heavily suggesting poor separation (denoted as S, correlates to the half-peak width following previous protocol24) that hinders further discrimination of mixture of more types of lesion units at different positions of a heteronucleotide.
-Previous mutation into largest side chain Glycine (G) did not provide sufficient resolution which demonstrates that spatial effect does not dominant the nucleotide sensing mechanism.
-Herein, the weak interaction between each base and 'key' amino acid (i.e. K238) is considered.
-Glutamine (Q) was then chosen due to its strong interaction with nucleotide bases.
-25 The single point mutation was performed by substitute lysine at 238 into Glutamine, denoted as K2380.
-Applying our model nucleotide chain, dA4, K238Q reads the residue current and residence time as 34.5±0.5 pA (corresponding $I/I_0 = 0.58$) and 122±19 ms respectively at 120 mV, which induce a half-peak width 0.5 pA.
-Comparing to WT and all mutants, the time domain resolution has reached the best Aerolysin been so far reported, which meets the requirement of discriminating 3 types (^mC, ^oG, I) and quantify modifications under mixed heterocomposition condition.
+K238C, K238Y, K238C and other Aerolysin nanopores26-27 are designed, which attempt to the discrimination of single nucleotide in a heteronucleotide, at single molecule level.
+Nonetheless, none of the aforementioned mutants provides the sufficient sensing ability.
+Herein, we present the best aerolysin nanopore, K238Q, which shows the strongest sensing capability among all the reported biological nanopores in nucleotide detection.
+To consider the weak interaction between each base and 'key' amino acid (i.e. K238), Glutamine (Q) was then chosen due to its strong interaction with nucleotide bases.
+Applying model nucleotide segment, dA4, the K238Q reads the residue current and residence time as $34.5\pm0.5 \text{ pA}$ (I/I0 = 0.58) and $122\pm19 \text{ ms}$ respectively at 120 mV, which induce a half-peak width 0.5 pA.
+Comparing to WT and all mutants, the time domain resolution has reached the best Aerolysin been so far reported, leading to an enhanced resolution of for single nucleotide discrimination by 2-order.
+In this content, we demonstrate that the K238Q nanopore could discriminate 3 types (mC, oG, I) and quantify modifications under mixed hetero-composition condition.

 Figure 1 K238Q Aerolysin nanopore measuring modified oligonucleotide.
 The modified nucleotide is 8-oxo-guanine, Inosine, 5-methylcytosine at different positions and quantification.
 (A) a typical K238Q Aerolysin inserted into artificial lipid bilayer with substrates added from cis side.
 Additional zoomed-in diagram showing the position of 238 site inside the Aerolysin lumen and the sensing mechanism to dA4.
 The implementation of Glutamine provides stronger interaction to model segment (dA4) than WT.
 (B) Interaction signals from dA4 with WT aerolysin.
 The scatter plot shows the event distribution of dX4 (X = A, C, T), dT4 and dC4 could not be discriminated.
 (C) Interaction signal from dA4 with K238Q.
-Residence time (τ) is prolonged 2 orders of magnitude, inducing better separation (S) capability.
+Residence time ( $\tau$ ) is prolonged 2 orders of magnitude, inducing better separation (S) capability.
 The scatter plot shows the event distribution of dX4 (X = A, C, T), all can be discriminated.